-The heart and lungs of the house is a covered outdoor terrace between the living dining wing on one side and the bedroom wing on the other.
+The heart and lungs of the house is a covered outdoor terrace.
+A living/dining wing flanks the courtyard on one side, bedrooms the other.
 Nature is framed, experienced, lived.
 The courtyard breathes fresh air into the dwelling.

-Winner of the Virginia Society American Institute of Architects Honor Award, a top Virginia Earthcraft Award, and published in the Wall Street Journal.
-This sleek modern house re-interprets the traditional vernacular southern “dogtrot.”
+Winner of the Virginia Society American Institute of Architects Honor Award, a top Virginia Earthcraft Award, and published in the Wall Street Journal, this sleek modern house re-interprets the traditional vernacular “dogtrot.”

 The home is both eminently livable and energy sustainable.
 The “dogtrot” concept enhances passive cooling – air passing through the captured courtyard draws air from adjacent openings.
 The Shou Sugi Ban wood facade frames the covered courtyard and garden view beyond.
 A recently completed second phase includes a modern pool, adjoining water garden, bathhouse and garage.
 A red sapele trellis and gazebo provide a daily play of light and shadow; creating an oasis between the sheltering roof of the home and the woods beyond.
 Principal-in-Charge: Chris Hays